pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Delete the _white_solid.png_ backdrop from the Stage.
+Delete the `solid-white.png` backdrop from the Stage.

 {{< learner-task-help >}}